Michael San Nicolas: Elections

 In November 2017, San Nicolas announced his intention to become the 2018 general election candidate of the Democratic Party of Guam to serve as the Guam Delegate to the U.S. House of Representatives in the 116th U.S. Congress.
 He defeated eight-term incumbent Guam Congressional Delegate Madeleine Z. Bordallo in the Democratic primary election in August by 3.4% of the vote, advancing to the general election in November.
-He defeated Republican Party candidate Doris Flores Books in the General Election in November.
+He defeated Republican Party candidate Doris F. Brooks in the General Election in November.

 In 2020, San Nicolas was re-elected.
 Due to the COVID-19 pandemic, Guam cancelled party primaries and all qualified candidates appeared on the November 3 general election ballot.
 San Nicolas came in first in a three-way race against former Guamanian delegate to Congress Democrat Robert A. Underwood and Republican territorial senator Wil Castro, but did not win an outright majority.
 In the November 17 runoff, San Nicolas defeated Underwood earning more than 59% of the vote.

+In February 2024, San Nicolas announced his candidacy for delegate in the November 2024 election.
+In primary election San Nicolas would challenge Ginger Cruz, environmental activist David Lotz and senator Amanda Shelton.